Navpreet2289/ConfStruct/README.md

     awaken_period = CField(code=0x03, constructor=Int)
 ```

-Besides `Adapter`, `Struct`  and `Sequence ` are also supported.See tests code in the source for more detail.
+See tests code in the source for more detail.

 ## Compatibility